LucasBaun/ThirstAlert/README.md

 ### Thingspeak:
 For my project, I chose [ThingSpeak](https://thingspeak.com) as the platform for collecting, storing, and analyzing data.
 ThingSpeak is a cloud-based Internet of Things (IoT) platform provided by MathWorks, and its API works seamlessly with the Raspberry Pi Pico WH.
 The platform offers an easy method to store information on their cloud servers, which was crucial for my needs because I didn't want to store the data locally.
 The setup process was straightforward, and the platform's data visualization tools are both easy to use and visually pleasing. <br>

 ThingSpeak's ability to create events based on specific data values was another key feature that influenced my decision.
-This functionality allows for real-time alerts when plant needs water, enhancing the project's interactivity and responsiveness.
+This functionality allows for real-time alerts when the plant needs water.
+Enhancing the project's interactivity and responsiveness.

 ### Get started: